Cloud Nine (George Harrison album)

-Cloud Nine is the eleventh studio album by English musician George Harrison and the final released in his lifetime.
+Cloud Nine is the eleventh studio album by the English rock musician George Harrison.
 The album was recorded and released in 1987 after Harrison had taken a five-year hiatus from his career as a solo artist.
 The hit single "Got My Mind Set on You" from this album re-established Harrison as a critically acclaimed and commercially significant recording artist.
-Cloud Nine was Harrison's last solo studio album released during his lifetime, as his next album Brainwashed was released in 2002, almost a year after his death.
+Cloud Nine was Harrison's final solo studio album to be released during his lifetime; his next album, Brainwashed, was released in 2002, almost a year after his death.

 Background and recording

 Frustrated with the changing musical climate, Harrison suspended his recording career in the early 1980s.
 Instead of recording, he opted to pursue other interests, including film production with his own company, Handmade Films.
 The odd soundtrack or charity song would surface during this period, but otherwise, it was a musically silent period for Harrison.

 By late 1986, after a substantial break, Harrison felt the desire to make music again.
 He asked former Electric Light Orchestra (ELO) leader and fellow musician Jeff Lynne to co-produce a new album with him.
 After writing a round of new compositions (including the songs already contributed to the 1986 film Shanghai Surprise), Harrison entered his home studio Friar Park in Henley-on-Thames on 5 January 1987 to begin recording his first new commercial album in five years.
 Having recorded the backing tracks for seventeen songs between January and March, he completed the album's overdubs in August 1987.

-Besides Harrison and Lynne, other artists involved in the sessions included Jim Keltner and Ringo Starr on drums, Eric Clapton on guitar and both Gary Wright and Elton John on piano.
-(The latter was recovering from vocal surgery, at the time.)
-With new-found enthusiasm, Harrison actively promoted the album, even appearing with Starr at The Prince's Trust Concert that June to perform "While My Guitar Gently Weeps" and "Here Comes the Sun".
+Besides Harrison and Lynne, other artists involved in the sessions included Jim Keltner and Ringo Starr on drums, Eric Clapton on guitar, and both Gary Wright and Elton John on piano (the latter was recovering from vocal surgery at the time).
+With new-found enthusiasm, Harrison actively promoted the album.

 Cover art

-The cover features Harrison's first American-made guitar, a 1957 Gretsch 6128 that he purchased in Liverpool in 1961.
-Harrison called it his "old black Gretsch".
-Harrison gave the guitar to his longtime friend, Klaus Voormann who kept it for 20 years.
-The guitar had been left in Los Angeles and had been modified.
-Harrison asked for the return of the guitar, had it restored and used it for the cover shoot.
+The cover features Harrison holding his first American-made guitar, a 1957 Gretsch 6128 Duo Jet, his "old black Gretsch", that he purchased in Liverpool in 1961.
+He had given it to his longtime friend Klaus Voormann, who had had it for 20 years before Harrison asked for it back.
+After having it restored, Harrison used the guitar for the Cloud Nine cover shoot.